A Geometric Approach to $k$-means: Structure of Local Solutions

-Figure~\ref{fig:demo} illustrates these associations between the fitted centers (represented by red triangles) in a local minimizer and the ground truth clusters (represented by blue dots).
+Figure~\ref{fig:1} illustrates these associations between the fitted centers in a local minimizer and the ground truth clusters.

-With the above characterization, we can infer some geometric properties of a local minimizer within each type of association, particularly when the true clusters are separated and have identical shapes.
-For simple exposition, we start with the Stochastic Ball Model (Section 2.1 of~\cite{qian2021structures}), in which $f_s^*$ satisfies
+With the above characterization, we can deduce some geometric properties for each type of association within a local minimizer, particularly when the true clusters are separated and have identical shapes.
+For simple exposition, we start with the \emph{Stochastic Ball Model} (see Section 2.1 of~\cite{qian2021structures}), in which the mixture component $f_s^*$ satisfies